 - handling of heavy weights during loading and unloading a vehicle.

 Due to a high fatality rate, road transport has been identified as a national priority under The Australian Work Health and Safety Strategy 2012–22.

 Comcare is participating in a research project to improve the health of Australian truck drivers.
 The aim is to undertake the largest survey of Australian drivers to identify the factors important to both good and poor health.

-For more information, see Transport codes of practice and advice – Safe Work Australia.
+For more information, see Transport safety advice – Safe Work Australia.